-Also watch out for banalities so as to make your application stand out rather than boring the recruiter to tears.
-The survey quotes one in three recruiters’ “biggest pet-hate phrase” on a CV to be “I enjoy socialising with friends”, with almost as irritating being “good team player”.
-Avoiding hackneyed clichés is key with ‘socialising’ never counting as an ‘interest’ of note.
-If you are a team player, prove it with examples and find a more interesting pastime.
-Although a tall tale about being a kickboxing champion might be unwise, it would probably prove more eye-catching than one’s favourite activity being quoted as ‘shopping at weekends’.
+Also watch out for banalities so as to make your application stand out rather than grating.
+The survey quotes one in three recruiters’ “biggest pet-hate phrase” on a CV to be “I enjoy socialising with friends”, with being “good team player” also high on the list of annoyances.
+Avoiding hackneyed clichés is key with ‘socialising’ never counting as an ‘interest’ of note and if you are a team player, reference examples that make this clear rather than using the phrase.
+Although some more left field pastimes might be unappealing to the reader, something a bit unusual might probably prove more eye-catching than one’s favourite activity being “travel” or “the latest technology”.

-When questioned on interview decorum, 42% of recruiters considered unannounced lateness to be the biggest annoyance at interview.
-However, Reed’s article did stress that advance warning and a legitimate excuse for delay was considered acceptable, which can help prevent one being marked out for the wrong reasons.
+When questioned on interview decorum, 42% of recruiters considered unannounced lateness to be the biggest annoyance at interview whether face to face or on Zoom/Teams.
+However, the article did stress that advance warning and a legitimate excuse for delay was considered acceptable, which can help prevent one being marked down for the wrong reasons.

 Finally, the survey highlighted the importance of being well presented, with “positive body language” and the all-important firm handshake which an overwhelming 80% of recruiters claimed to value: nobody likes shaking hands with a damp fish.
-That said pointed and macho bone crunchers are scarcely any better!
+That said pointed and over bearing bone crunchers not rated any better!
+In this video age the equivalent perhaps is a warm greeting and sign off with good eye contact.

 We have done some of our own digging at Prism and have come up with a few more application ‘no no’s’.
-Frequently slated were fibs and exaggeration on CVs as well as a lack of sufficient preparation before an interview.
+High on the list was inconsistency between employment dates on LinkedIn and the CV and overly long verbose CVs.

 With a little thought, application errors such as these can be avoided and bring you one step closer to the role of your dreams.